AaronKutch/quaternion_theme/README.md

     // note: you might not want this if you do not have a source controlled environment "files.autoSave": "onFocusChange",
     "files.eol": "\n",

+    // Sometimes it is faster to do without
+    //"editor.autoClosingComments": "never",
+    //"editor.autoClosingQuotes": "never",

+    // Important for rust-analyzer to not conflict with your manual builds "rust-analyzer.cargo.targetDir": true,
 ```

 Important colors used: